-The Death-Throws occasionally surround a person and start juggling among themselves, rapidly passing dangerous objects — such as blades, torches, chainsaws and explosives — between them.
+The Death-Throws occasionally surround a person and start juggling among themselves.
+They’ll rapidly pass dangerous objects — such as blades, torches, chainsaws and explosives — between them.
 This surrounds the person with a endless stream of deadly items flying perilously close by from all directions, pinning and intimidating them.

 This tactic allows the Throws to enhance their Intimidation rolls.
-In DCH they can use their Artist (Juggling) to perform a Force Character Interaction Manoeuvre ; in DCA they can do a Team Check against a DC 15 to accumulate bonuses for the Intimidation Skill of their leader.
+In DC Heroes RPG terms they can use their Artist (Juggling) to perform a Force Character Interaction Manoeuvre.
+In DC Adventures RPG terms they can do a Team Check against a DC 15 to accumulate bonuses for the Intimidation Skill of their leader.

-The first documented mission of the full roster was to bust Crossfire free – right as he was being taken to the tribunal under police guard and amidst a crowd of journalists and onlookers.
+The first documented mission of the full roster was to bust Crossfire free.
+This was done right as he was being taken to the tribunal under police guard and amidst a crowd of journalists and onlookers.
 In a hail of blunt projectiles, smoke and tear gas, the Death-Throws flawlessly struck, and grabbed their principal.

 However they soon learned that he did not actually have their fee.
-The offbeat but dangerous mercenaries decided to ransom Crossfire off, and reasoned that Hawkeye and Mockingbird might be the most willing to pay to get him.
+The offbeat but dangerous mercenaries decided to ransom Crossfire off.
+They reasoned that Hawkeye and Mockingbird might be the most willing to pay to get him.

-As it turned out, it was Hawkeye and Captain America who came to get Crossfire, with no intention to pay.
+As it turned out, it was Hawkeye and Captain America (Steve Rogers) who came to get Crossfire, with no intention to pay.
 The Death-Throws managed a stiff resistance, chiefly thanks to Ringleader’s plans and preparations.
-They were eventually overcome, and while Knick-Knack attempted to run away with Cap’s shield he was stopped by the arriving Mockingbird.
+They were eventually overcome.
+While Knick-Knack attempted to run away with Cap’s shield he was stopped by the arriving Mockingbird.

 In 1989, the Death-Throws were hired by Crossfire to join large group of minor but colourful costumed criminals.
 This gang was promised a huge reward for Hawkeye’s bow arm.

-On their first attempt, the Death-Throws landed some good hits against Hawkeye and wounded him, but were way too confident and let him turn the tables against them.
-Hawkeye narrowly survived thanks to the timely help from Mockingbird and his old mentor Trickshot, though Trickshot was severely wounded by a blade thrown by Knick-Knack.
+On their first attempt, the Death-Throws landed some good hits against Hawkeye and wounded him.
+But they were way too confident and let him turn the tables against them.
+Hawkeye narrowly survived thanks to the timely help from Mockingbird and his old mentor Trickshot.
+Howbeit, Trickshot was severely wounded by a blade thrown by Knick-Knack.

 The 1990s and beyond